 With a single fin, you’ll need to plan your turns and lines with the shape and motion of the wave.

 The single fin allows you to do long, sweeping carves when you’ve got an open face to work with, but you’re also able to pick up some speed in the trim position down the line.
+That said, depending on the shape of the board you’re riding, you can still get pretty radical and do some pretty sweet power turns on a single fin.

 You’ll need to keep in the power zone of the wave to build speed as getting too far ahead or behind it will bog you down.
+Single fins are fast in a straight line and it can be easy to outrun a wave sometimes.

 Once you’ve got the hang of it, try experimenting with different single fin positions and setups.
 You’ll find certain fins cater to certain styles of surfing and certain waves better than others.
 There’s something really interesting about being able to move your fin forwards or backwards just a little bit and noticing a difference in how the board handles.